neonlabsorg/neon-tutorials/hardhat/scripts/MemecoinLaunchpad/README.md

 ## Testing Process

-The test script (`testMoraswap.js`) loads the contract addresses from the `config.json` file and performs these actions:
+The test script (`demo.js`) loads the contract addresses from the `config.json` file and performs these actions:

 1. Creates a new token through the `TokenFactory`
 2. Retrieves and converts the Solana token mint addresses for integration with Raydium
-3. Executes a first buy transaction (50% of funding goal)
+3. Executes a first buy transaction (25% of funding goal)
-4. Sells a portion of the tokens
+4. Sells 50% of the acquired tokens
 5. Performs a final buy to meet the funding goal, which triggers the creation of a Raydium liquidity pool
+6. Locks the liquidity in the Raydium pool
-6. Verifies that the token state has changed to TRADING
+7. Verifies that the token state has changed to TRADING

 ## Solana Integration